-Sri Sarangapani Temple in Kumbakonam, Tanjore – one of the famous 108 Divya Desams, Lord Vishnu Temples – Visit, Temple Timings, History, Travel Guide (Updated)
+Sri Sarangapani Temple in Kumbakonam, Tanjore: Lord Vishnu with a Bow – one of the famous 108 Divya Desams, Lord Vishnu Temples – Visit, Temple Timings, History, Travel Guide (Updated)

 – 3rd major divya desams temples of lord vishnu in south india